 Dorskind hired a consultant and came away with proposals for hotels, restaurants, even an apartment complex along the Los Angeles River.
 Wasserman had a more pressing concern: what to do with the commissary, which was losing $100,000 a year.
 Dorskind wanted to replace it with a cafeteria, but Decca president Milton Rackmil told him motion-picture stars wouldn’t eat lunch in a cafeteria.
 Dorskind was at the Farmer’s Market one Saturday when he saw tourists filing out of a Gray Line bus for lunch and had a brainstorm: Why not have tour buses drive through the lot and stop at the commissary when the studio folk weren’t using it?
 They could jack prices up 20%, keep the commissary busy all day long and charge the bus company $1 a head in the bargain.
 He phoned the president of Gray Line, and Universal City became a tourist attraction.

-Along with the talent agency, MCA abandoned Jules Stein’s headquarters in Beverly Hills, trading its film-set glamour for a corporate tower.
+Along with the talent agency, MCA abandoned Jules Stein’s headquarters in Beverly Hills, trading its film-set glamour for a featureless corporate monolith.
 The new MCA headquarters, designed by Skidmore, Owings & Merrill, house architects of the postwar glass box, was a squat black tower of glass and anodized aluminum, as austere and forbidding as Lew Wasserman himself.

 Meanwhile, Dorskind kept buying land to give them a buffer.
 “I felt like Bismarck,” he says today.
 “Like my natural destiny was to own everything around me.”
 The state sent in bulldozers to lower the hill, using the fill to extend the Hollywood Freeway across the San Fernando Valley and leaving Universal City more accommodating to development.
 Wasserman resisted expanding the tour, but after more studies, he finally ponied up $4 million and told Dorskind to go ahead.
 Special trams were designed, restrooms and food courts were installed, and on July 4, 1964, the Universal Studio Tour was officially inaugurated.
 Soon the commissary was losing money again.